 WordPress is a publishing tool that enables you to easily create and manage a website or blog.
 It is without a doubt the most used CMS system on the market and already at the end of 2013, 19% of all websites were run via WordPress.
 Nowadays, that figure has risen to as much as 31%!

 WordPress is one of the most popular platforms for several reasons, but above all it is the unbeatable user-friendliness and versatility that paved the way for its immense popularity.
-To sum it all up, WordPress is a great platform to use if you want to build and manage a website or blog!
+To sum it all up, WordPress is a great platform to use if you want to build and manage a website or start a blog.

 How much does it cost?

 Another common question when talking about WordPress is “how much does it cost?”.
 However, there is no easy answer to this, it simply depends on the type of website you want to create.

 The publishing tool itself is free to use and you can also create a free website, provided that you use a WordPress domain (www.yourwebsite.wordpress.com), and that you use a free theme.

 If, on the other hand, you want to build a more professional site with your own domain name and theme, it costs money.
 Exactly how much can vary greatly depending on whether you only make adjustments to a free theme, buy a theme, create your own theme or leave the work to an agency.